HansenChristoffer/HolidayMaker/README.md

 Holidaymakers should be a website where customers can book holiday accommodation in a modern and simple way.
 You can do complex searches for vacant accommodation based on several choices.
-You can log in and book an accommodation, and see / change Already booked accommodation.
+You can log in and book an accommodation, and see / change already booked accommodation.

 ## Tech